rubrikinc/rubrik-scripts-for-python/On-Demand Snapshot/README.md

 The _Generic Rubrik API Functions_ (Line 26 to 113) are helper functions utilized in the _Script Specific Funtions_ (Line 114 to 113)  and do not require any modification.

 The `get_vm_by_cluster` function will connect to the Rubrik Cluster and utilize the `/vmware/vm` API endpoint to list all Virtual Machines in the Cluster.
 If the `clusterName` key matches one of the Clusters provided in the `VMWARE_CLUSTER_LIST` variable the fuction will create a dictionary key pair that includes the virtual machine `id` and the `effectiveSlaDomainId` which will then be passed into the `on_demand_snapshot` function.

+The `get_vm_by_sla_domain` function will connect to the Rubrik Cluster and utilize the `/sla_domain?name={}` API endpoint to get the SLA Domain ID for the provided SLA Domain Name and then use the `/vmware/vm` API endpoint to list all Virtual Machines in the Cluster.
+If the `effectiveSlaDomainId` key matches the SLA Domain ID retrived from the previous API call the fuction will create a dictionary key pair that includes the virtual machine `id` and the `effectiveSlaDomainId` which will then be passed into the `on_demand_snapshot` function.

 ```json
 "data": [